RonyAbecidan/HolisticSteganalysisWithSetCovering/README.md

 ## Example of covering :

 Using a maximum regret radius of 10%, the greedy algorithm returned a set of 5 pipelines.
-Hence, 5 sources enabling to cover every other source from the grid to an accuracy of 10% in terms of regret.
+Hence, 5 sources are enabling to cover every other source from the grid to an accuracy of 10% in terms of regret.
 Meaning,

 *Whatever the source you consider from the grid, I can always find a representative among the 5 found such that, training on this representative will give me a test performance almost as satisfying as if I trained directly on the original source, the maximum difference of performance being 10%.*